GoogleChrome/web.dev/src/site/content/en/blog/preload-scanner/index.md

 As you can see in the waterfall, the preload scanner discovers the `<img>` element _even while rendering and document parsing is blocked_.
 Without this optimization, the browser can't fetch things opportunistically during the blocking period, and more resource requests would be consecutive rather than concurrent.

-With that toy example out of the way, let's take a look at some real-world patterns where the preload scanner can be defeated—and what can be done to fix them.
+With that toy example out of the way, let's take a look at some real-world patterns where the preload scanner can be defeated&mdash;and what can be done to fix them.

 {% Aside %}
   This smattering of patterns isn't an exhaustive list, just some common ones.